Al-Fajr Media: Early years

 Al-Fajr Media started with memorials of dead members/leaders of Al-Qaeda and other Al-Qaeda affiliated groups and distributed the videos on Jihadist forums based in the Middle east and North Africa.
 The organization also posted videos with Ansar al-Islam that call for Jihad.

 Al-Fajr also released an online magazine in 2006 entitled "Technical Mujahid" which focused on online security and technology.

 Al-Fajr released posters in 2006 inciting for people to spread them.

 Al-Fajr has also shown support for Palestinian Jihadist organizations and incited them to Jihad against Israel.

 Al-Fajr also in 2007 starts working with Islamic State in Iraq to report on new control of towns and cities in Iraq, and they also start reporting on "enemy attack".

 Al-Fajr also starts releasing books by Ayman al-Zawahiri to show support for Al-Qaeda and Ayman al-Zawahiri in early 2007.

 In late 2008, Al-Fajr Media created a Jihadist forum which was taken down abruptly after release, Al-Fajr did make a statement about the forum's shutdown.

-In December of 2008, Al-Fajr recommended for Jihadist to "invade" the YouTube website and to spread Jihadist videos on there.
+In December 2008, Al-Fajr recommended for Jihadist to "invade" the YouTube website and to spread Jihadist videos on there.

-Middle years
+Mid-years

 In 2010, Al-Fajr started a series called "Manufacturing Terrorism" for Jihadists online.

-In May of 2011, Al-Fajr announced, with the permission of Al-Qaeda, of Osama Bin Ladin's death, and incited for Jihadists to take "revenge" for Osama Bin Ladin's death.
+In May 2011, Al-Fajr announced, with the permission of Al-Qaeda, of Osama Bin Ladin's death, and incited for Jihadists to take "revenge" for Osama Bin Ladin's death.

-In February of 2012, Al-Fajr released a women's magazine for Jihadist women.
+In February 2012, Al-Fajr released a women's magazine for Jihadist women.

-In September of 2012, Al-Fajr releases a Technical Committee which revolves around app and website making for online Jihadists.
+In September 2012, Al-Fajr releases a Technical Committee which revolves around app and website making for online Jihadists.